 * Cranberry hibiscus, Hibiscus acetosella.
 A decorative, short-lived, evergreen shrub with leaves rather like purple maple, and upright, spindly stems.
 In the wild this grows up and through other shrubs and trees as the stems break easily in wet and windy weather.
 Mine is trained against railings, and I keep the stems tied in.
 This reaches 4m and is easily propagated by tip cuttings 6-8cm long.
 The slightly more compact cultivar ‘Red Shield’ can be raised from seed.
 Flowers are beautiful, and can be used to make a pleasant green tea which blends well with lime juice and honey to make a refreshing drink to ease a sore throat.
 Leaves taste slightly bitter.
 Use them in place of sorrel, and lightly steam young, tender leaves as spinach.

-* Australian okra, aka sâm bố chính (Vietnam), musk mallow (Singapore), Abelmoschus moschatus subsp. tuberosus.
+* Australian rosella, aka sâm bố chính (Vietnam), musk mallow (Singapore), Abelmoschus moschatus subsp. tuberosus.
 A compact, shrub-like, short-lived perennial native to India, southern China, tropical Asia and Australia to the Pacific Islands.
 Edible leaves, flowers and roots.
+Roots are cooked before eating.
 Butterfly attracting flowers.
 As with most hibiscus, you may need to pick off caterpillars if you want to try eating the leaves.